Dear reader of ADxS.org, please excuse the disruption.

 1.1.2.
 Altered structure of the frontal-parietal attention network

-ADHD-affected children showed in the frontal-parietal attention network compared to non-affected children
+Children with ADHD showed the following in the frontal-parietal attention network compared to persons with ADHD

 • A larger diameter